Malcev Completions, Hodge Theory, and Motives: The unipotent isomorphism criterion

 In this section, we prove that $W\simeq f_*\bm1$ under the assumptions of \nref{Thm.}{thm:U1}.
-We are able to do this just using the fact that $W$ realises to $U$ (\nref{Prop.}{prop:realisation}), and the characterisation of $U$ (\nref{Prop.}{prop:characterisationU}).
+We are able to do this just using the fact that $W$ realizes to $U$ (\nref{Prop.}{prop:realization}), and the characterization of $U$ (\nref{Prop.}{prop:characterizationU}).

 \begin{lem} We have that $ s_*(f_*\bm1 \otimes \blank) \simeq f^*(\blank). $ \begin{proof} Apply \nref{Lemma}{lem:proj-conseq}. \end{proof} \end{lem}

 By the universal property of $f_*\bm1$, the map $\alpha\colon f^*W\to \bm1$ induces a map $W\to f_*\bm1$.
 This then yields a natural transformation